-6.4 Temporal Distribution of Sampling
+6.5 Temporal Distribution of Sampling

-6.4.1 Sampling Session
+6.5.1 Sampling Session

-A single session (called a "bout" in protocols) of mosquito sampling will consist of three CO2 light trapping periods - two consecutive trapping nights and the intervening day (Figure 2) - at up to 10 plots per site (one trap per plot) during field sampling.
+A single session (referred to as a "bout") of mosquito sampling will consist of three CO2 light trapping periods - two consecutive trapping nights and the intervening day (Figure 2) - at up to 10 plots per site (one trap per plot) during field sampling.
 This 40-hour sampling period will catch both day- and night-active mosquitoes and thus maximize community representation by covering the full spectrum of mosquito activity.
 Samples will collectively be used to characterize mosquito abundance, diversity and phenology at the site level.
-The three trapping events within a sample session will be kept separate to determine the unique species composition of day-time vs. night-time sampling.
-In addition, data at the resolution of a "trap night" is useful for comparison with other mosquito monitoring efforts.
+The samples collected during the three trapping events within a bout will be kept separate to determine the unique species composition of day-time vs. night-time sampling.
+In addition, data at the resolution of a trap-night is useful for comparison with other mosquito monitoring efforts.
+In 2018, the second night of sampling was dropped for cost saving reasons.